YorkXingZeyu/MCG-denoising-project/README.md

 ### Data preparation module:

 This script provides preprocessing functions for:
-- Real MCG data (stored using pickle format in .npy files)
+- Real MCG data
-- Simulated MCG data (stored using standard NumPy .npy format)
+- Simulated MCG data

 Each .npy file is expected to be a NumPy array of shape [N, 1280], where:
 - N is the number of signal samples